gitname/cross-env/README.md

 Most Windows command prompts will choke when you set environment variables with `NODE_ENV=production` like that.
 (The exception is [Bash on Windows][win-bash], which uses native Bash.)
-Similarly, there's a difference in how windows and POSIX commands utilize environment variables.
-With POSIX, you use: `$ENV_VAR` and on windows you use `%ENV_VAR%`.
+Similarly, there's a difference in how Windows and POSIX commands utilize environment variables.
+With POSIX, you use: `$ENV_VAR` and on Windows you use `%ENV_VAR%`.

 ## This solution